Ultrametric spaces of branches on arborescent singularities: Perspectives on non-arborescent singularities

 \subsection{Non-arborescent examples}

 $\:$

-\begin{example} Consider the weighted graph $\Gamma$ represented in Figure \ref{X1} (the self-intersections being indicated between brackets and the genera being arbitrary).
+\begin{example} Consider the weighted dual graph $\Gamma$ represented in Figure \ref{X1} (the self-intersections being indicated between brackets and the genera being arbitrary).
 Denote by $I$ the associated intersection form.
 Consider the matrix of $-I$, obtained after having ordered the vertices $a,b,c,d$.
 By computing its principal minors, one sees that this symmetric matrix is positive definite, which shows that $I$ is negative definite.
-By a theorem of Grauert \cite[Page 367]{G 62} (see also Laufer \cite[Thm.
-4.9]{L 71}), any divisor with normal crossings in a smooth complex surface which admits this weighted dual graph may be contracted to a normal surface singularity.
+By a theorem of Grauert \cite[Page 367]{G 62} (see also Laufer \cite[Theorem 4.9]{L 71}), any divisor with normal crossings in a smooth complex surface which admits this weighted dual graph may be contracted to a normal surface singularity $S$.
 The graph $\Gamma$ admitting cycles, the singularity is not arborescent.
+Denote by $\pi$ the resolution of $S$ whose dual graph is $\Gamma$.